sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/landing-page2.md

 * [Run the PI to OCS Agent Configuration Utility](xref:pi-to-ocs-utility)

-**IMPORTANT:** The account used to run the PI to OCS Service requires read permission to PI Data Archive security tables and PI point data.
+**IMPORTANT:** The PI to OCS Agent requires the Windows service to "run as user".
+You must have read access to PI Data Archive security tables and PI point data.
 See [PI to OCS minimum system requirements](xref:min-sys-reqmnts) for more information.